-How can I get an updated travel signature if ISSA is physically closed?
+How can I get an updated travel signature?

-You can request an updated DS-2019 in ISSAlink.nd.edu with the Request New DS-2019 form.
-Once your request has been approved, we will advise you of your mailing options.
+You have two options.
+You can bring your current DS-2019 to 105 Main during walk-in hours (Monday-Wednesday, 2-4pm) to request the updated travel signature.
+Or, you can request an updated DS-2019 in ISSAlink.nd.edu with the Request New DS-2019 form.
+Once your request has been approved, we will advise you to pick it up at 105 Main.

-If I am not working remotely within the U.S., should I update ISSA?
+If I am working remotely within the U.S., should I update ISSA?

 All address changes must be reported to USCIS within 10 days of the change.
 If you are on a J visa and have remained in the U.S., but are not living at the same address you previously reported, go to ISSAlink.nd.edu and fill out a “Change of US Address” form in the J-1 Scholar Services folder.
 If you are now working remotely, please email email@example.com to report this change.

 I am a J-1 Scholar who is finishing my program early and returning home.
 Is there anything I need to do?

 You should coordinate any early departure (leaving before the end of your appointment / DS-2019 end date) with your Notre Dame department.
 Once a departure plan has been established, fill out the “Scholar or Dependent Departure” form at ISSAlink.nd.edu to let ISSA know so that we can update your SEVIS record.